Epic Rap Battles of History provide examples of the following tropes:

 In Columbus vs. Captain Kirk, after Kirk says "Have fun canoeing" he can be seen behind Columbus doing a rowing motion.

 One of the ninjas that Bruce Lee beats collapses onto the borderline between Lee's and Eastwood's screens, and the part of him that falls into Eastwood's screen changes into a cowboy.
 Apparently they have one-size-fits-all Mooks that dynamically change to fit the scene.
+The effect is repeated later in the episode, when a desperado, sneaking behind Eastwood, turns into a creeping ninja when he crosses the divide.

 Stalin can be seen looking down at his hand after Lenin points out how it shriveled up.